hungrymedia/wp-multipost/trunk/readme.txt

 == Screenshots ==

-1. Shows the options page for Multipost MU.
-Simply a way to enable/disable multiposting functionality.
-This may be useful to temporarily disable the plugin if you wish to make a post to the main blog WITHOUT posting to all sub-blogs.
+1. Shows the settings page for Multipost MU.
+Simply a way to choose whether or not all blogs are pre-selected to receive cross posts.

 2. Shows the additional panel displayed on "Add New Post" and "Edit Post" screens.
 This allows you to choose to which sub-blogs your master post is added.

 == Changelog ==

+= 1.7 =
+* Properly implemented cross-posting.
+User may now post FROM any blog TO any other blogs to which they have access.
+* Removed useless "enable" option from plugin settings page and added option to default to pre-check all blogs when posting, or not.

 = 1.6.1 =
 * BUG FIX: Corrected bug where master posts were not removed from a sub-blog if a master post was unassigned from the sub-blog by unchecking the sub-blog checkbox during an edit.